mastcu/SerialEM/ReadMe.txt

 CONTROL PANELS:
-ToolDlg.cpp           Base class of control panels handles all common features AlignFocusWindow.cpp  Has image alignment and autofocusing controls CameraMacroTools.cpp  Has buttons for taking pictures, running macros,
+ToolDlg.cpp           Base class of control panels handles all common features AlignFocusWindow.cpp  Has image alignment and autofocusing controls DirectElectronToolDlg.cpp  Has controls for DE direct detector cameras CameraMacroTools.cpp  Has buttons for taking pictures, running macros,
                           and controlling tilt series.
 Has general STOP.
 EMbufferwindow.cpp    Has buttons for copying and saving buffers and controls